PenguinMod-Desktop/PenguinMod-Desktop/README.md

 ### Projects

-Deep link can open projects directly from penguinmod.\
+Links can open projects directly from penguinmod.\
 These links follow the format `penguinmod:projects/<project_id>`

 Additionally, you can open projects with a link to the project's file.\